en-di/en-di.org/content/being-authentic-and-not-giving-a-damn/index.md

 tried.
 Faceless generic "others" was a monstrosity with many faces and voices and not a shred of compassion or empathy.

-I've been this way up until the moment the same therapist comfirmed that I was undoubtfully autistic.
+I've been this way up until the moment the same therapist confirmed that I was undoubtedly autistic.
 It might not sound like much, but for me it meant the
 world: I was very very different from the _others_ and thus their beliefs could no longer apply to me.